-Steve is 6 years old and is the youngest with four siblings in his family.
-He lives in Namatala, in a mud hut, with his parents.
-His mother is a housewife and his father works as an agricultural labourer.
+Paul is 14 years old and is the second youngest with six siblings in his family.
+He lives in Namatala with his mother.
+His mother is a tailor and his father is an agricultural worker.

-Simon is 6 years old and is the eldest with two siblings in his family.
-He is a Karamajong by tribe and his home village is in Lokopo Matanyi district.
-He lives with his parents who are both casual workers, their house is semi-permanent.
+Palma is 7 years old and is the eldest with two siblings in her family.
+She is an Acholi by tribe and lives in Namatala with her auntie.
+Their house is a semi-permanent styled house.